 Quinhagak is a city located in Bethel County Alaska.
-Quinhagak has a 2020 population of 724.
-Quinhagak is currently growing at a rate of 0.84% annually and its population has increased by 7.90% since the most recent census, which recorded a population of 671 in 2010.
+With a 2020 population of 798, it is the 80th largest city in Alaska and the 16277th largest city in the United States.
+Quinhagak is currently growing at a rate of 1.40% annually but its population has decreased by -6.78% since the most recent census, which recorded a population of 856 in 2020.
+Spanning over 5 miles, Quinhagak has a population density of 195 people per square mile.

 According to the most recent ACS, the racial composition of Quinhagakwas: